arcazj/openbexi_hbds/README.md

 ## About The Project

 This project provides an interactive visualization tool for **Hypergraph-Based Data Structures (HBDS)**.
 Built entirely with web technologies, it allows users to load, view, and manipulate complex data models in both 2D and 3D space directly in the browser.
-It's designed to be a lightweight, single-file solution for easy deployment and use.

 ### Live Demo